 The ingredients used in this product are so strong and my skin doesn’t work well with Mineral Oil and Alcohol which this moisturizing cream contains but why am I giving it a review?

-So Amanda, how do you recommend the use of this product? (me imagining you interviewing me #babaengbaliw)
+So Amanda, tell me how to use Nivea Creme ASAP! (me imagining you screaming at me #babaengbaliw)

 I think it’s an amazing Makeup remover and hand & foot moisturizer.
 If you don’t have sensitive skin, I personally think that this can be a good face moisturizer as well.
 It’s also a very affordable moisturizer in Philippines that’s easily available in almost all malls and drugstores.